 The Village of Golf began operating under the Commission-Manager form of government since its incorporation in 1957.
 This form of government combines the strong political leadership of an elected Village Council with the strong managerial experience of an appointed Village Manager.
 This structure establishes a representative system where all policymaking and legislative authority are vested in a governing council consisting of the mayor and four other council members.
 The Council is responsible among other things, for passing ordinances and resolutions and adopting the annual budget.
-The Village Manager is responsible for carrying out the policies and ordinances of the Council, and overseeing the daily operations of the government.
+The Village Manager is responsible for carrying out the policies and ordinances of the Council and overseeing the daily operations of the government.

-The Village of Golf offers a range of services, including 24 hour public safety, grounds maintenance and a water treatment facility.
+The Village of Golf offers a range of services, including 24-hour public safety, grounds maintenance and a water treatment facility.
 County wide services include fire rescue, judicial administration, public health, air quality resources, human and social services, the airport, and the Sheriff's office.
 Palm Beach County is the regional government for all county residents.

 The annual budget serves as a foundation for the Village of Golf's financial planning and control.
 Departments of the Village are required to submit requests for appropriations to the Village Manager and these requests are the initiation of developing the proposed budget.
 The Village Manager then presents a proposed budget to the Council for review.
 The Council is required to hold public hearings on the proposed budget and to adopt a final budget no later than September 30, the close of the Village's fiscal year.
 The appropriated budget is prepared by fund and department.
-The Village Council approves supplemental appropriated annual budget has been adopted.
+The Village Council approves supplemental appropriations.
+Budget to actual comparisons are provided in this report for the general fund for which an appropriated annual budget has been adopted.
 The general fund, budget to actual report, is presented in the required supplemental information section of this report.